-The following section describes how to open a built-in terminal in Git Perspective.
+The following section describes how to open a built-in terminal in Git Perspective so you can work on the created branch.

 - 1. Start CodeReady Studio.

 - 2. Open Git Perspective.

-- Press Shift+Ctrl+Alt+T.

-The Launch Terminal window appears.
+- Press Shift+Ctrl+Alt+T.The Launch Terminal window appears.

 - 4. Choose Local Terminal.

 - 5. Set Encoding to Default (ISO-8859-1).

-- Click OK.
+- 6. Click OK.

 The Terminal window now displays the command-line terminal.